dangrie158/email-categorization-thesis/source/10_chapter_2.md

 #### Hierarchical Softmax

 A word2vec model, like most machine learning algorithms, profits from a large training set.
-It also can only embed words in the vector space that are present in the vocabulary.
+Furthermore, it can only embed words in the vector space that are present in the vocabulary.
 Therefore, the weight matrices $Wi$ and $Wo$ can get large, because for both the size of the vocabulary dictates the size of one dimension.

 As stated earlier, the computation of the hidden layer state $\vec{h}$ can be implemented very efficiently by directly summing the rows of the weight matrix $Wi$ (@hiddenlayercalc).
 However, the calculation of the output vector $\vec{o}$ with the naive approach in (@outputlayercalc) requires the computation of the whole matrix multiplication to calculate the denominator in the softmax activation function.

 To overcome this issue, the hierarchical version of the softmax function (@morin2005hierarchical and @mnih2009scalable) can be used (@mikolov2013efficient).
-Hierarchical softmax uses a binary tree (more specifically a huffman tree to get an optimal prefix coding for more frequent tokens) where every token, in this case every word in the vocabulary, is a leaf of the tree ([Figure @fig:bintree]).
+Hierarchical softmax uses a binary tree (more specifically a Huffman tree to get an optimal prefix coding for more frequent tokens) where every token, in this case every word in the vocabulary, is a leaf of the tree ([Figure @fig:bintree]).
 In a balanced binary tree, the depth of each leaf is limited to $\left\lceil {log}_{2}(N)\right\rceil$ where $N$ is the number of leafs.
-Since a huffman tree optimizes the depth of its leaves by their frequency, the average depth is also limited to this value.
+Since a Huffman tree optimizes the depth of its leaves by their frequency, the average depth is also limited to this value.

 ![An example binary tree for a vocabulary with V words.
 (Rong (2014)](source/figures/binary-tree.pdf "Binary tree for a vocabulary"){#fig:bintree}
 The hierarchical softmax approach now uses each branch of the tree as a normalized probability.
 The final probability for the leaf $l$ is calculated by multiplying each branch along the direct path of the tree up to to the node $l$.
 The Paper @mnih2009scalable formulates this strategy as follows: